lamensje/Powershell-Script-Collection/README.md

 # Powershell-InventoryGenerator

-Automatically generates a .CSV file containing computer information after this powershell script is deployed to run on each machine.
+Automatically generates a .CSV file containing detailed computer information.
+Can be set as GPO User logoff script.
+Generates a daily report and a seperate sorted one which is always up-to-date for easy copy-paste in an existing excel file with the same layout.

 Currently reads out (in Dutch names):
 - Windows username
 - Windows PC name
+- OU directory name
 - Ethernet MAC Address
 - Ethernet link speed
 - PC model number